davidrohweder/NittanyMarket/readMe.md

-### Abstract
+# Nittany Market
+David Rohweder
+431w Submission
+4-25-2022

-This is my Nittany Market early progress submission.
+## This is my Nittany Market early progress submission.

-### Bugs and Issues
+## Bugs and Issues

-I am currently working on finishing the create account feature since it was not required in the progress report desc.
+### Current
+None at the moment

+### Contact

+If any bugs arise please contact djr6005@psu.edu for assistance